wridgeu/UI5-custom-library/readme.md

 ## Best Practices

 This repository does not necessarily include all the latest best practices.
-I strongly recommend visiting the [UI5 Community Org.](https://github.com/ui5-community) on github for current and up to date best practice examples/showcases and templates aswell as the recommended documentation.
-For example: https://github.com/ui5-community/ui5-library-showcase.
+I strongly recommend visiting the [UI5 Community Org.](https://github.com/ui5-community) on github for current and up to date best practice examples/showcases and templates aswell as the recommended [documentation](https://github.com/wridgeu/UI5-custom-library#credits--resources).
+Check out an example Library [here](https://github.com/ui5-community/ui5-library-showcase).

 # Using this Repository